China's 'Jack the Ripper' executed

 A lead in the case came when police collected and tested the DNA of one of Gao's relatives over a separate minor crime, the China Daily had reported.

-Police concluded the killer they had been hunting for 28 years was a relation, and Gao's DNA matched the murderer's.
+Police concluded that the killer they had been hunting for 28 years was a relation, and Gao's DNA matched that of the murderer.